Boolean operators

 - The

-, it will run the block of code after theelse
+false, it will run the block of code after theelsekeyword.

 - If the Boolean expression after the